Lechatroger/microbit_BLE_services_nodes/README.md

 ### 3.3.4.
 Auto Reconnect setup

 What if your microbit and Raspberry are communicating fine and you unplug the microbit?
-You might want that the Raspberry connects automatically to the microbit when is powered back.
+You might want that the Raspberry connects automatically to the microbit when powered back.
 In this case the OnDisconnect event is usefull.

 >To do:
 >- Wire the OnDisconnect output to the intput of ParamMicrobit node as on figure below.